OhMyDive Logo

 2. The "Cone of Death"

-Their scales are large, diamond-shaped, and tough as nails.
-This "chainmail" armor protects them from sharp coral and the spines of their prey.
-It’s so tough that in the past, dried triggerfish skin was used as a rough file.
+Triggerfish skin doesn't feel like fish skin; it feels like tough leather or sandpaper.
+Their scales are large, plate-like, and do not overlap like typical fish scales.
+This "chainmail" armor protects them from the sharp edges of coral as they squeeze into holes and from the defensive spines of their prey.
+In the past, their dried skin was actually used by humans as a primitive form of sandpaper.

 Diving & Observation Notes